 A group of organizations governs this blockchain network.
 Data access rights for selected organizations are determined by selected organizations that maintain the blockchain.
 Industries, in which many organizations have common goals and benefit from a shared responsibility, prefer consortium blockchain networks often.

 The Global Shipping Business Network Consortium, for example, uses blockchain technology to digitize the shipping industry and improve collaboration among maritime operators.
-It is ideal for business when all participants need to be permissioned as well as have a shared responsibility for the blockchain.
+It is ideal for business when all participants need to be permission as well as have a shared responsibility for the blockchain.